SpenceKonde/megaTinyCore/megaavr/libraries/Logic/Tricks_and_Tips.md

 Note that TCA WO3-5, TCB3+, and TCD WOD are not available as inputs.

+Of particular utility when:
+* On a 20-pin part upon which you must use a crystal for some godawful reason, thus taking up pin 0 and 1, and you want all 6 PWMs from TCA0, LUT0 and LUT1 can give output on PA6 and PC3 on their alternate and default pin respectively.
+  * Since on these parts, you also can't use either of the TCBs to generate PWM (the timers having, respectively, zero and one pin present, and the one pin is PA3, used by another PWM channel).
+LUT2 can output on PD6 (and TCD0 outputting on PD4 and PD5) and LUT3 has to go to an event channel and come out on PA6.
+  * Thus, with a HF crystal for the clock, you can still get PWM on PA2, PA3, PA4, PA5, PA6 (via LUT0), PA7 (via LUT3 and EVSYS), PC3 (via LUT1), PD4 (TCD), PD5 (TCD), PD6 (via LUT2) = 10 pins, leaving only 3 non-power, non-programming pins - PC1, PC2 (which you'll probably use as a UART) and PD7 (can do PD6 instead at the cost of an event channel).
+* On a DA, or DB with the TCD PORTMUX erratum (most extant specimens), especially on low pincount parts where there's a lot of stuff with only it's default mux option.
+* When you attemt to find the pattern in the TCB and TCA1 PORTMUX options (there isn't one) and lose the ability to think rationally about pin assignment.
+  * Maybe it's contagious... look at the pinouts on classic AVRs.

 ### Out-of-phase PWM
 Problem: You have 3 output channels, each of which requires PWM at a different duty cycle (total not exceeding 100%), but they control large loads, and your power supply can only power one at a time.

 If you use a TCA (remembering to call the takeover function), you can run it in in SINGLE mode, getting 16 bits of resolution.

 If you then used it normally, the three duty cycles would be written to CMP0, CMP1, and CMP2, but they would all turn on at once, that's not okay.
 Instead, you could set them as:
-* CMP0 = DS0 - 1 -> Output on the pin by setting pin output and writing 1 to the CMP0 bit
+* CMP0 = DC0 - 1 -> Output on the pin by setting pin output and writing 1 to the CMP0 bit
-* CMP1 = DS0 + DS1 -1 -> Output through the CCL
+* CMP1 = DC0 + DC1 -1 -> Output through the CCL
-* CMP2 = PER - DS3 -> Output on the pin by setting pin output, setting INVEN (inverting the pin), writing 1 to the CMP2 bit.
+* CMP2 = PER - DC2 -> Output on the pin by setting pin output, setting INVEN (inverting the pin), writing 1 to the CMP2 bit.

 CMP0 < CMP1 - Ensured by above, provided that: